mattermost/docs/source/install/self-managed-changelog.md

  - Native voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
- - When a new configuration setting ``EnableAppBar`` is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
+ - Channel header is now decluttered when a new configuration setting via **System Console > Experimental > Features > Enable App Bar** is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins will be moved to the new Apps Bar when the configuration setting is enabled.
 We recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar is the dedicated place for the Calls start/join button.

-#### Updated Server Hardware Requirements
- -

 #### Playbooks Updates
  - Users can now easily keep processes up-to-date with the inline playbook editor.